gimm-institute/february-2023-colombia-workshop/docs/a01-overview.md

 ### Typical use cases

-1. Data-based projections, scenarios consistent with macroeconomic assumptions (e.g. central bank macro forecast) and the current state of the financial sector
+1. **Data-based baseline projections**, e.g. scenarios consistent with macroeconomic assumptions (e.g. central bank macro forecast) and the current state of the financial sector

-1. Delta method to build scenarios on top of a baseline: consistent picture of shock impact on the macroeconomy and financial sector, taking into account the current state of the financial sector
+1. **Macro stress scenarios** build with the macro baseline as the starting point (delta method): input into futher stress testing tools

-1. Interpret historical/recent data (shocks, counterfactuals,
+1. Impact of (alternative) **macroprudential interventions** in such scenarios, aggregative input into cost-benefit analysis discussions

-   unobservables)
+1. **Conceptual/"theoretical" simulations**, in particular policy

-1. Conceptual simulations, in particular policy interventions simulations, to recive insights as to how a particular policy impacts the financial sector and macroeconomy
+   interventions simulations for building insights, elevating discussions inside the institution, building macropru narrative for the public

 --------------------------------------------------------------------------------